faisalomari/BrainCT/README.md

 2. Install the necessary dependencies.
 3. Run the data augmentation script if needed.
 4. Train and evaluate the disease detection models using the provided scripts.
+5. Use the GUI.py file to run the requested trained model according to the notes.
+6. Predict the disease!

 ## Results